WMed offers financial assistance for it's degree programs including the Doctor of Medicine, master's, and dual-degrees.

 - Review the Student Aid Report (SAR) sent from the federal processor to make sure there are no requests for missing or incomplete data

 - Some students may be selected for a process called "Verification."
-If selected, the student and spouse, if applicable, ( and parent, if applicable,) may be asked to submit a signed copy of federal tax returns, including all schedules, or a federal tax transcript obtained from the IRS, and W2 forms.
+If selected, the student and spouse, if applicable, ( and parent, if applicable,) may be asked to submit a federal tax transcript obtained from the IRS, and W2 forms.
 Our office will communicate via the email address on file if additional documentation or information is required as a result.

 Merit-Based and Need-Based Scholarships (for MD degree-seeking students only)